blurrycontour/zuul-gerrit/doc/source/job-content.rst

 **SKIPPED**
   One of the build dependencies failed and this job was not executed.

+**CANCELED**
+  The build was canceled, for example because of a manual dequeue.

+**ABORTED**
+  The build was aborted, for example because the build is obsoleted by a patchset update.
+  Aborted builds are generally restarted with an updated context.

 **NODE_FAILURE**
   The test instance provider was unable to fullfill the nodeset request.
   This can happen if Nodepool is unable to provide the requested node(s) for the request.

+**CONFIG_ERROR**
+  Zuul has encountered a tenant or job configuration error that prevents executing the job.

+**DISK_FULL**
+  The job has reached or exceeded the maximum allowed disk space as per the :attr:`executor.disk_limit_per_job` set in Zuul's configuration.

+**TIMED_OUT**
+  The job failed to complete within the allowed time as defined by :attr:`job.timeout`.

+**MERGE_FAILURE**
+  The change was unable to be merged in the upstream repository.

+**MERGE_CONFLICT**
+  The patchset cannot be merged into the current state of the build's target branch.

+**NO_JOBS**
+  The build was dequeued from a pipeline without running any jobs - most likely, the pipeline was not relevant to the associated change.

+**ERROR**
+  The job encountered a miscellaneous error, see the logs for more details.